tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/keras/layers/MapFeatures.md

 calls to this layer do not use the callbacks again, but check that their input does not have more graph pieces or features than seen by the callbacks:

 *   It is an error to call with a node set or edge set that was not present in the first call.
 (After the first call, it is too late to initialize another model for it and find out what the callback would have done.)
+An exception is made for auxiliary node sets and edge sets: If they would have been ignored in the first call anyways, they may be present in later calls and get ignored there.
 *   It is an error to call with a set of feature names of some graph piece that has changed since the first call, except for those graph pieces for which the callback was `None` or returned `None` to request passthrough.
 (Without this check, the model for the graph piece would silently drop new features, even though the callback might have handled them.)

 More details on the callbacks: